kubernetes/enhancements/keps/sig-auth/4412-projected-service-account-tokens-for-kubelet-image-credential-providers/README.md

 - Gather feedback
   - Cloudsmith has developed a [new credential provider plugin](https://github.com/cloudsmith-io/cloudsmith-kubernetes-credential-provider) that authenticates with cloudsmith registries using service account tokens.
 [Blog](https://github.com/cloudsmith-io/cloudsmith-kubernetes-credential-provider), [Demo video](https://github.com/cloudsmith-io/cloudsmith-kubernetes-credential-provider), [Feedback on slack](https://kubernetes.slack.com/archives/C0EN96KUY/p1750373833832959).
+- No major outstanding bugs reported during beta.
+- `KubeletServiceAccountTokenForCredentialProviders` is locked to enabled in the kubelet and `ServiceAccountNodeAudienceRestriction` is locked to enabled in KAS.
+Both gates remain present but non-functional for at least 2 releases before removal.
+- e2e tests for the service account token flow have been running without non-infra related flakes, and are linked in the test plan above.
+- `cacheType` is a required field for plugins that opt into service account tokens, so the caching scope (per-token or per-service-account) is always explicit.

 ### Upgrade / Downgrade Strategy